The One Decision That Can Make Or Break Your Financial Future

 - Do the math and compare insurance quotes.
 Be a smart shopper.

 - Disclose all your current medical conditions.
-Not disclosing your illnesses could cause refusal of your payout.
+Not disclosing any illnesses could invalidate the policy, potentially causing refusal of your payout when it is time for your beneficiaries to collect.

-Lastly, before you go shopping for life insurance, learn the basic insurance terms and know what questions to ask your insurance agent.
+Lastly, before you go shopping for life insurance, learn the basic insurance terms (see below) and know what questions to ask your insurance agent.
 Don’t rush into buying life insurance.

 - How did you determine how much life insurance I need?